 One of the biggest things to check for when purchasing a home, especially one built before 1986, is if there is any lead piping in the house.
 Homes of that age typically have galvanized or lead plumbing, neither of which is ideal.
 If we discover lead piping, you may choose not to purchase the home, or to have the piping replaced.

 Spend a little more on a plumbing inspection to avoid spending a lot within the first year of home ownership.
-If you are buying a house in the Northern VA area, contact Marines Plumbing today to get a thorough inspection!
+If you are buying a house in the Northern Virginia area, contact Marines Plumbing today to get a thorough inspection!